CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFeedbackFeedbackData.md

 ```

 ### -Comment
-Text of the feedback as provided by the user, if it is a bug or a comment.
+User feedback text (a bug or a suggestion).

 ```yaml
 Type: string